faxterol/IoTProxemicsGE/README.md

 | DELETE | /v1/entities/{EntityID} | Delete an entity from ProximiThings                                                                |
 | GET    | /v1/proxemics-history   | Show a list of proxemics dimensions measurements in a timelist. |

+## Extend functionalities

+You can add new features on ProximiThings contribuiting with this repository or to processing proxemics dimensions using custom structures or data.

+If you want to extend functionalities, you need to do:

+1. Create a file on lib/proxemics_interaction
+2. Put on the new file the content of lib/proxemics_interaction/BlankProxemicsDimensions.js
+3. Code it your new file.
+4. Add the filename on `interaction_processing` parameter from config.js file in order that you need.
+⋅⋅* You can delete filenames from `interaction_processing` parameter if you don't need it.
+5. Restart or run ProximiThings

 ## Limitations